+Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-Improving your score
+Raising your FICO score

-Getting your FICO score
+Know your FICO

 Curious about credit scores?
-Call us: (408) 626-1879.
+Give us a call: (408) 626-1879.